ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 If you have any feedback,
 feel free to `email me`_.

+If you want to support work like this, help `fund development on Read the Docs`_ on Gittip.

+.. _fund development on Read the Docs: https://www.gittip.com/readthedocs/

 .. _Read the Docs: http://readthedocs.org/
 .. _Dave Snider: https://twitter.com/enemykite
 .. _email me: eric@ericholscher.com